SDU-eScience/UCloud/infrastructure/wiki/deployment.md

 # Deployment

-This section only covers deployment of the SDUCloud software.
+This section only covers deployment of the UCloud software.
 This does not take into account the lower layers including infrastructure deployment.

 ## Archiva